Home Improvement Arc

 "We used a special vehicle, so we got here super fast!
 It's special, so we even bypassed all the towns on the way!"

 Just as I was about to press them on it, the merchant cut me off with that answer.
-They must have known in advance that this point would look suspicious.
+She must have anticipated this would raise questions.

 "A special vehicle?
 I don't see any carriage.
 Don't tell me you took turns pulling it yourselves?"